BofA/Merrill slashes price target on American Express Company [AXP] – find out why.

-American Express Company [NYSE: AXP] closed the trading session at $90.73 on 05/20/20.
-The day’s price range saw the stock hit a low of $88.77, while the highest price level was $91.34.
-The stocks have a year to date performance of -27.12 percent and weekly performance of 16.28 percent.
-The stock has been moved at -24.18 percent over the last six months.
-The stock has performed 11.30 percent around the most recent 30 days and changed -33.57 percent over the most recent 3-months.
+American Express Company [NYSE: AXP] gained 7.33% on the last trading session, reaching $101.23 price per share at the time.
+American Express Company represents 807.00 million in outstanding shares, while the company has a total market value of $81.94 billion with the latest information.
+AXP stock price has been found in the range of $96.80 to $101.69.

-If compared to the average trading volume of 8.18M shares, AXP reached to a volume of 5171989 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 8.26M shares, AXP reached a trading volume of 10500606 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about American Express Company [AXP]:
+Here is what top equities market gurus are saying about American Express Company [AXP]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for AXP shares is $100.52 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on AXP stock is a recommendation set at 2.30.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.